Sentinel-One/ngx-monaco-editor/README.md

-A maintained version of the ngx-monaco-editor wrapper
+A maintained version of the ngx-monaco-editor wrapper to support newer Angular versions.

+NOTE: As of version 13.0.0 this wrapper will NOT support the older view-engine.

+DISCLAIMER TESTER APP DEPRECATION- As of Angular 13 We're not supporting the editor-tester run anymore and recommend you not to use an older versions of the framework and its devtools for security reasons.

 # Monaco Editor Component for Angular